Pelin Gül Publishes New Article on Global Forces Shaping Attitudes Toward Refugees

 Pelin Gül, a Ph.D. candidate in the Department of Sociology, has published “Beyond left-right cleavages: making sense of refugees within the fields of struggle,” examining how public attitudes toward refugees are shaped by forces beyond national politics.

 Drawing from a Global South context, Gül’s research highlights how geopolitical dynamics and global inequalities influence nativist views.
-By studying supporters from opposing political parties, she challenges the idea that refugee perspectives are strictly tied to left or right-wing divisions, instead revealing the broader transnational forces at play.
+By studying supporters from opposing political parties, she challenges the idea that refugee perspectives are strictly tied to left or right-wing divisions, instead revealing how the host country's position in the unequal global order plays a greater role in determining the citizens' view about refugees and refugee politics.

 You can read the full publication here.